AMERICAN RABBIT HOUND ASSOCIATION

 2.

-shall be that of taking the association forward, with the specific task of
+the Board shall be that of taking the association forward, with the specific

 monitoring each chairperson’s effectiveness.